 Effective design means functionality, and functionality means use—and lots of it!
 Paradoxically, for many objects repeated use also means the gradual deterioration of functionality.
-With each instance of use, the aspects of design that enable the object to fulfill its purpose are progressively worn down and used up, until eventually it becomes useless altogether .
-No longer able to perform its intended function, the object is thrown away and promptly forgotten.
+The aspects of design that enable the object to fulfill its purpose are progressively worn down and used up, until eventually the useless object is thrown away and promptly forgotten.

 “When an object or place is no longer useful… it has become waste.
 Because of this, it has also been rendered invisible: out of sight, out of mind.
 Out of mind, out of sight.
 Empty of purpose, I can now consider its formal qualities as raw material, but a very particular raw material that is both new and an indicator of past use, past value and past purpose.” – Heidi Schwegler

-Taking place at Bullseye Projects the morning of August 18th, this speaker will explore the design of functionality through dysfunctional representations.
+Taking place at Bullseye Projects in the Pearl District the morning of August 18th, Heidi will explore the design of functionality through dysfunctional representations.
 Complete with breakfast and coffee, this Design Museum Mornings is not to be missed!

 Doors open at 8:30 am; Presentation begins at 9:00 am.